Seattle-area nursing home unable to test 65 workers with COVID-19 symptoms

-The staffers, representing more than a third of the Life Care Center’s 180 employees, are out sick with symptoms resembling the coronavirus and a federal strike team of nurses and doctors is helping care for 53 patients remaining in the center.
+The staff in question, representing more than a third of the Life Care Center’s 180 employees, are out sick with symptoms consistent with coronavirus, and a federal strike team of nurses and doctors is helping to care for 53 patients remaining in the center.

-With the Kirkland, Washington, home accounting for over half of all coronavirus deaths in the United States, and all its patients tested, it was unclear why it had not been given kits for staff even as the University of Washington offered to process tests.
+With the facility in the Seattle suburb of Kirkland accounting for more than half of the known U.S. coronavirus deaths, and all its patients tested, it was unclear why Life Care lacked diagnostic kits for staff, even as the University of Washington offered to process test samples for them.

-Twenty-six of the nursing home’s 120 patients have died since Feb.
-19, with 13 of 15 autopsies carried out so far showing that the coronavirus was the cause.
-Twenty-one of the center’s residents, including those now in hospitals, have tested positive for the virus.
+The Seattle-King County Public Health agency on Monday reported three more Life Care residents had died from coronavirus infections at local hospitals in recent days, raising the statewide total to 22.
+But it was not immediately clear whether those fatalities were already included in Life Care’s own latest figures.

+Washington as a whole has documented 162 confirmed cases, one of the largest tally of any single U.S. state.
+The nationwide number has surpassed 600.

-The outbreak has shown how quickly the coronavirus spreads through elderly residents with weak immune systems and underlying health conditions living in close quarters.
+The outbreak has shown how quickly coronavirus can spread through elderly residents with weak immune systems and underlying health conditions living in close quarters.

 “We’ve had patients who, within an hour’s time, show no symptoms to going to acute symptoms and being transferred to the hospital,” Killian told a news conference on Sunday.
 “And we’ve had patients die relatively quickly under those circumstances.”